rustwasm/wasm_game_of_life/README.md

 * `chapter-two`: Added ability to pause and resume the game, as well as toggle individual cells by clicking on them.

+* `chapter-three`: Speed ups to rendering and computing the next generation of cells.

 ## Sending Pull Requests

 1. Checkout the branch for the first chapter that needs to be updated.
 Apply